Lemongrass cockles prepared in the Vietnamese way

 Visiting just before Christmas with my family, and my mate and his son from the UK, we explored Hanoi hard from a food perspective – no stone left unturned.

 I had read about this place prior to the trip and was determined to go experience it.
 You should too.
-It’s a local place that happened to be just walking distance from our hotel.
-The great thing about this place was that it was a series of food stations surrounding an open courtyard.
-But unlike Singaporean food courts, you actually had waiting staff taking your order – but that order could be from 8 or so different food stations.
-It was fantastic, it really was.
-And one of the dishes was made with cockles.
+It's a local place just walking distance from our hotel.
+The great thing was that it was a series of food stations surrounding an open courtyard.
+Unlike Singaporean food courts, they had waiting staff taking your order – from 8 or so different stations.
+It was fantastic.
+One of the dishes was made with cockles.

 That very dish gave me inspiration to create my own version.